kumlali/handyjenkins/README.md

 curl -kX GET https://localhost:8443
 ```

+Note: If you changed `JENKINS_OPTS` in `handykenkins.conf`, use HTTP/HTTPS and port suitable to your configuration.

 # Using Utility Functions in Pipelines

-[utilities.groovy](scripts/utilities.groovy) provides functions to simplify continues delivery processes and pipelines.
-The file is under container's `/hj/scripts` directory and can be loaded within pipeline script:
+[utilities.groovy](scripts/utilities.groovy) provides functions that simplify continues delivery processes.
+The file is under container's `/hj/scripts` directory and can be loaded in pipeline script as:
 ```groovy
 #!groovy